carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <i>Now you have no excuse to not look at missing data patterns anymore!</i>
 <br>
 <h3>Visualizing Missing Data Patterns</h3>
-Part of the orthology assembly steps in both sections 2 and 3 generates a .csv file entitled "missing_data.tsv" that is distributed with this software.
-We will use this file throughout this section.
+Part of the orthology assembly steps in both sections 2 and 3 was used to generate .tsv file entitled "missing_data.tsv" that is <a href='https://github.com/carolinafishes/toast/tree/master/sample_data'> distributed with this software.</a> We will use this file throughout this section.
 Let's begin by reading it into memory.
+Note you may need to change the path depending on where you downloaded this.
 <pre>
-tsv<-read.csv("~/missing_data.csv", header=TRUE)
+tsv<-read.delim("/toast/sample_data/missing_data.tsv", header=TRUE)
 </pre>
 With this file we can begin to explore coarse missing data patterns.
 Let's start with a snapshot of who has more than 1000 out of 6000 loci in the cetacean dataset as follows
 <pre>